ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

     > install.packages("Rcpp")

-Next, create a directory (perhaps `ip2asn` for this limited example) and put the following code blok into the file `txt.cpp` (or just use the one you cloned above):
+Next, create a directory (perhaps `ip2asn` for this limited example) and put the following code block into the file `txt.cpp` (or just use the one you cloned above):

     // these three includes do a great deal of heavy lifting
     // by making the necessary structures, functions and macros